NieneB/InternshipReport/index.md

 </figure>

 Waag Society is an Institute for art, science and technology.
 They develop technical interventions for relevant social innovation.
 In 7 labs they conduct creative research in the form of projects; creative care lab, creative learning lab, future heritage lab, future internet lab, open design lab and open wet-lab.
 The Heritage & Location project <a class="xref" href="#heritage-and-location"> (see next section 2.2.2) </a> is part of the future internet lab [FIL].
 The FIL focuses on the development of big and open data, making internet technology accessible and research the impact of the internet on society.
-(“Waag Society,” n.d.)
+(Waag Society, n.d.)

 ###Heritage and Location

-The project H&L is owned by the Rijksdienst voor het Cultureel Erfgoed [RCE] , and at Waag Society in the FIL team, a historical-geo thesaurus and tools are developed.
+The project H&L is owned by the Rijksdienst voor het Cultureel Erfgoed [RCE] and at Waag Society in the FIL team, a historical-geo thesaurus and tools are developed.
 The H&L project aims to develop a uniform system to link CH collections to existing geometries, with the use of place indicators in the meta-data of the CH data.
 One of the tools is a historical-geocoder, to make heritage data, geo located and so link it in time and space to other heritage data sets and enrich knowledge.
 It combines multiple geo data sets with a time component and can be used easily to locate heritage data with a place notification.
 Big heritage collections with a place indication, though no geo data, can be linked to geometries.
-The goal of the H&L project is to know every place, administrative boundary, building and address that ever existed in the Netherlands.(“erfgeo,” n.d., “Erfgoed & Locatie,” n.d.)
+The goal of the H&L project is to know every place, administrative boundary, building and address that ever existed in the Netherlands.
+(Erfgeo, n.d., Erfgoed & Locatie, n.d.)

 <figure id="schemeHL" >
   <img src ="img/EL-producten-en-diensten-schema_v8.jpg" height="400px"/>
-  <figcaption> Scheme of Heritage and Location project : Products and Services. </figcaption>
+  <figcaption> Scheme of Heritage and Location project: Products and Services. </figcaption>
 </figure>

 In <a class="xref" href="#schemeHL"> figure 4 </a> the overview of the H&L project is shown.
-Starting form the bottom with data sources, like cadastre maps, historical geo data and collections.
+Starting from the bottom with data sources, like cadastre maps, historical geo data and collections.
 This will be linked to the historical geocoder in a uniform way.
 So applications (top of the scheme) can easily search and find the geo data.
-Providing functions to search through time, location, bounding box, source, toponyms etc.
+Providing functions to search through time, location, bounding box, source, toponym etc.
-(“erfgeo,” n.d., “Erfgoed & Locatie,” n.d.)
+(erfgeo, n.d., Erfgoed & Locatie, n.d.)

 Examples of data that the geocoder contains are; old toponyms, disappeared villages, geometries of departments form 1830, urbanisation throughout the years, municipalities and their origin etc.